-The cost-sharing waiver includes copays, coinsurance and deductibles.
+The cost-sharing waivers noted above includes co-pays, coinsurance and deductibles.
 For additional services, members will pay any cost sharing their plan requires, unless otherwise determined by state law or regulation.
 Members can call the number on the back of their identification card to confirm coverage.
 Providers should continue to verify eligibility and benefits for all members prior to rendering services.